Phase structure analysis of 2d lattice CP(1) model with $\theta$ term using tensor renormalization group method: Numerical results

 For sufficiently large lattice size, one obtains $X=2$ when the ground state is doubly degenerate whereas in the absence of degeneracy one finds $X=1$.
 When a $Z_2$ symmetry (in our case, CP symmetry) is spontaneously broken, the ground state is doubly degenerate.
 Thus, $X=2$ serves as a reliable quantitative indicator of a first-order phase transition for this case.

 Figure~\ref{fig:Xtpi} shows $X$ as a function of $\beta$ at $\theta = \pi$.
 For $\beta<0.5$, we find that $X = 2$ persists even for sufficiently large volumes, thereby, confirming the presence of the first-order phase transition in the low $\beta$ region.
 In contrast, for $\beta>0.5$, $X$ takes non-integer values, and thus the presence or absence of ground-state degeneracy cannot be unambiguously determined.
-It also remains unclear at which point the first-order phase transition terminates.
-On the other hand, Fig.~\ref{fig:Xtnpi} displays $X$ for the case $\theta \neq \pi$, where we consistently obtain $X = 1$ for all $\beta$ in sufficiently large volumes.
-This result clearly indicates that no first-order phase transition occurs away from $\theta=\pi$ within the $\beta$ region we investigated.
+When the system is tuned to its critical point, the value of $X$ can be represented using the partition function of the corresponding CFT.
+The modular invariant partition function for SU(2)$_{k=1}$ WZW model on torus \cite{DiFrancesco:1997nk,Ginsparg:1988ui} is known to be